erikarvstedt/nix-bitcoin/docs/usage.md

     ```console
     jm-wallet-tool generate
     ```
     Follow the on-screen instructions and write down your seed.
-Leave the wallet name as wallet.jmdat!
+Use the suggested default wallet name `wallet.jmdat`.

 3. Send funds to JoinMarket wallet